Alejandro Ramírez (chess player): Career

 In August 2022, Ramírez coached the U.S. women's team at the 44th Chess Olympiad in Chennai, India.
 In September 2022, a post-match interview that Ramírez conducted with Hans Niemann was a focal point of the Carlsen–Niemann controversy over Niemann's alleged cheating.

-In November 2022, Ramírez tied for 1st place at the 2022 US Masters with a score of 7/9.
+In November 2022, Ramírez tied for 1st place at the 2022 U.S. Masters Chess Championship with a score of 7/9.

-Ramírez served as the head coach for the Saint Louis University chess team until 2023.
+Ramírez was the head coach for the Saint Louis University chess team until 2023.
 Under his leadership, the team won a number of tournaments, including the 2021 FIDE World University Cup Rapid Championship and the 2022 Collegiate Chess National Championship.

 In February 2023, Ramírez was removed from the FIDE Athletes' Commission pending the result of a U.S. Chess Federation investigation into sexual misconduct allegations.

+In July 2023, Ramírez finished third with a score of 6½/9 at the 2023 Open IRT Fiestas del Plátano in Sabaneta, Colombia.

 Personal life

 Ramírez graduated from the University of Texas at Dallas as a Eugene McDermott Scholar with a master's degree in arts and technology, video game design.